peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 * A string representation of this object.

+### ToDisplayString
+    public java.lang.String ToDisplayString()
+Converts this named-address object to a text string intended for display to end users.
+The returned string is not intended to be parsed.
 ### getGroupAddresses
     public final java.util.List<NamedAddress> getGroupAddresses() Gets a read-only list of addresses that make up the group, if this object